By News Team

 Liverpool fans were stunned to silence as Jamie Redknapp curled in a free-kick towards the end of the match, understanding that there was a good chance they had played kingmakers in arch-rivals United winning the league title.

-However, West Ham would go on to halt United 2-2 at Upton Park, and as the news trickled through to Anfield, both sets of supporters cheered the newly crowned champions Blackburn for their first and only Premier League title.
+However, West Ham would go on to halt United 2-2 at Upton Park, and as the news trickled through to Anfield, both sets of supporters cheered the newly crowned champions Blackburn for their first and only top flight title as they finished atop the Premier League’s final table.

 Arsenal were playing Wigan Athletic in their final ever game at Highbury on the last day of the 2005/06 campaign, knowing that a Spurs win at West Ham would see the fourth Champions League place go to Martin Jol’s side at their expense.